Ovy95/TradeApps-Practical/README.md

 ## Current Features

-- Contact Us form is setup
+- Contact Us form is setup using Formspree
 - Interactive convector using the rate shown